revature-bubble-mobile/Mobile/general-documentation.md

 }
 ```

 Creating the system mentioned above embeds the key within the pid property.
-The pid is used as the key needed by the frontend to make a call to the backend to reference the correct object within the main json.
+The pid is used as the key needed by the frontend to make a call to the backend to reference the correct object within the main JSON.

-When trying to login, using a patch on {AzureEndPoint}/login will search the database for a profile that has the correct username and password and return that object found.
+When trying to log in, using a patch on {AzureEndPoint}/login will search the database for a profile that has the correct username and password and returns that object found.

 ### **Firebase backend**

 All calls that are not a Post or specific a Patch to login user the Firebase Database directly as a backend.
 This is only for testing purposes and should be changed.
 The reason is that any person from anywhere can run full crud operations without any security.
 Normally for Firebase rules are supposed to be defined to restrict what users can and cannot perform on the database.
-For development this has been ignore.
-For future iteration, if continuing with Firebase, either setting up the Firebase rules or use an intermediate server to handle security and permissions.
+For development, this has been ignored.
+For future iteration, if continuing with Firebase, either setting up the Firebase rules or use an intermediate server, would be best to handle security and permissions.

 Firebase is a NoSQL type database.
-All data within the database can be changed at runtime and does not need to confirm to a set data model or scheme.
-The base url links the main json.
-All other routes map to a specific property within the json similar to a tree.
+All data within the database can be changed at runtime and does not need to conform to a set data model or scheme.
+The base URL links the main JSON.
+All other routes map to a specific property within the JSON similar to a tree.
 All data under the last route specified will be returned as one single object.

 ```TypeScript
 const url = `${firebaseUrl}/profiles/bbb`